 Gen What?
 What’s The Difference?

-An explanation of Glock’s “Gen”(generation) is in order, if we are to keep this article as helpful as possible for those of you considering the purchase of a Glock.
+An explanation of Glock’s generations is in order, if we are to keep this article as helpful as possible for those of you considering the purchase of a Glock.
 A “Generation” in Glock terminology equates to other companies coming out with “Mod 2”, “2.0”, etc. It basically designates a major overhaul of features on their guns.
 The feature changes (usually referred to as upgrades) could be several smaller ones, a few “big” important ones, or a combination of both in order to qualify to become the next generation.
-The idea is that, with so many upgrades made, a new designation is required to separate the newer guns from the older ones.
 So, here we go, from the original Glock (now called Gen1) through the newest generation as of this writing, the Gen5.

 Gen1 – Introduced in 1982

-The original, bare-bones Glock Model 17.
-This gun is identified by its relative lack of stippling or texturing on the frame and no finger grooves.
-This is the Glock that originally equipped the Austrian military.
-They placed an order for 25,000 pistols in 1983.
+This is the original, bare-bones Glock Model 17.
+We can identify this gun by its relative lack of stippling or texturing on the frame and no finger grooves.
+This is the Glock that originally equipped the Austrian military when they placed an order for 25,000 pistols in 1983.
 Here’s an interesting note: In addition to the Model 17 pistols sold to the military were Model 18s – a Model 17 with selective-fire capability that fired between 1100-1300 RPM.
-A compensated version of this gun was offered, as well (Model 18C).
+Glock also offered a compensated version of this gun (Model 18C).
 This was technically a machine pistol and as such, was subject to the regulations and fees imposed on the ownership of machine guns as those individuals found out who attempted to buy one.